How might we help caregivers more efficiently mange their time?

 AFFINITY DIAGRAM

-We interviewed key stakeholders to better understand the challenges caregivers face and how CuroNow could support them.
+We interviewed key stakeholders to better understand caregiver challenges and how CuroNow could offer meaningful support.

 These conversations clarified the app’s purpose and helped us prioritize features.

-We synthesized key themes and insights into an affinity diagram to guide our design decisions.
+We synthesized insights into an affinity diagram to guide design decisions.

 Define